thedropbears/cms-website/src/_pages/info.md

 ---

+## Mentors

+Our team is supported by a group of experience and enthusiastic industry-skilled mentors.
+The mentoring group are the backbone of the team and encapsulate a mix of professional engineers, students who have previously competed in FRC and professionals from multidisciplinary backgrounds working in industry.
+Lead by the head mentor, this group assists with identifying tasks and teaching students how to strategise, design, build and code robots.

+### Head Mentors

+#### Lucien Morey

+Head Mentor, 2025 - Present

+A student in the team from 2013 - 2015, Lucien returned as a mentor in 2017, and is a software engineer specialising in spacecraft flight programming

+#### Dr James Ward

+*Australian Centre for Robotics at the University of Sydney*

+Head Mentor,  2013 – 2019, 2023 – 2025

+James combines his aeronautical engineering degree with a PhD in mechatronics to help students discover their passion for STEM subjects, and apply their passion in a way that goes far beyond what they could do at school.

+#### Ian Thomas

+Head Mentor, 2022 – 2023

+A founding member of the team as a student, Ian has been an enthusiastic Drop Bear for more than a decade.
+Now a professional working in robotics he is excited to give back as a mentor to the next generation of students.

+#### Andreas Heintze

+Head Mentor, 2019 – 2022

+Andreas spent seven years with the team while a senior executive in a prominent consulting engineering company.

+---

 ## What is FRC?

 FIRST Robotics Competition (FRC) is a global high school robotics competition that is held annually.
 It combines the excitement of sport with the rigors of science and technology.
 FRC is designed to help students explore science, technology, engineering, and mathematics (STEM) and to develop real-world skills for the future.